tokenika/tokenika.github.io/WarsawBlock.md

   * <u>Much wider context</u>

-    In EOS smart-contracts are treated as a very broad phenomena.
+    In EOS smart-contracts are treated as very broad phenomena.
 The assumption is that human errors in smart-contracts are unavoidable, so there needs to be a built-in mechanism which handles such cases.
 EOS will have:

     * a constitution encoded in the blockchain,
     * arbitration for resolving disputes,